 *For apartment buildings that do not allow traditional estate sales, an online auction can be a good solution.*

-Garage Sale or “Free Day”: If there are not many items left in the estate, and most of those items are household and generic (and you don’t want to pay out of pocket to have them removed), this is a good strategy.
-Set up a small garage sale, and after you’ve sold what you can switch to “Free” to clear out as much remaining as possible (posting the “free sale” on Craigslist often has great success, and then delete the post when you’re done).
+Garage Sale or “Free Day”: If there are not many items left in the estate, this is a good strategy.
+Most of those items are household and generic.
+You don’t want to pay out of pocket to have them removed.
+Set up a small garage sale.
+After you’ve sold what you can, switch to “Free” to clear out as much remaining as possible.
+Posting the “free sale” on your preferred site often has great success.
+Delete the post when you’re done, and always be cautious!

 Estate Planning Pitfalls: